top of page

 Drying Your Plantain

-If using fresh Plantain, the first step is to clean and then dry it.
+If fresh Plantain is used, the first step is to clean and then dry it.
 If you have time to spare, you can hang your plantain in small bundles and let them dry naturally for several weeks.
 If you are short on time, the leaves can be placed in a dehydrator until crisp.
-Or, you can skip this step altogether by purchasing dried Plantain.
+You can skip this step altogether by purchasing dried plantain.

 Making the Oil Infusion

-There are two different ways to make the oil infusion, a quick version that takes 3 hours and a slow version that takes 4 or more weeks.
+There are two different ways to make the oil infusion: a quick version that takes 3 hours and a slow version that takes four or more weeks.

 They both start the same way: